Codecademy/docs/content/go/concepts/loops/loops.md

 ## The While Loop

-A "while" loop is one where the loop continues to execute as long as some condition remains true.
-In some languages this is implemented with a keyword `while`, in Go, the "while" loop is implemented with a `for` loop omitting the `init` and `post` statements.
+A "while" loop is a loop that runs as long as the condition is true.
+In some languages, this is implemented with the keyword `while`.
+In Go, the "while" loop is implemented with a `for` loop omitting the `init` and `post` statements.

 ### Syntax